 Host an Event in Washington, DC

-With event spaces as diverse as its holdings, and stunning views of both the US Capitol and the National Mall, the Smithsonian's National Museum of the American Indian is one of the city's premier event venues.
+With event spaces as diverse as its holdings, and stunning views of both the US Capitol and the National Mall, the NMAI in Washington, DC, is one of the city's premier event venues.
+The museum can host events ranging from a private dinner for 10 to a full-building rental for 3,500 guests.

 Welcome Plaza